-A Look Back on Kim Kardashian and Kanye West's Extravagant Vows
+Dinner at Versailles, Private Jets and That Flower Wall: Revisit Kim Kardashian & Kanye West's Wedding - E!
+Online

 And yet all of those were trumped the moment the duo's 200 guests were told (surprise!) they'd actually be flying to Italy for the vows.

 The couple purportedly chose the site because of a quiet getaway they enjoyed for Kim's birthday when they upped their relationship status from friends to more in 2012.
 Really enjoyed.
-To hear West tell it, they "conceived" the first of their three children, now 4-year-old daughter North, "among the Renaissance masterpieces," he shared with Florence's La Nazione newspaper.
+To hear Kanye tell it, they "conceived" the first of their four children, now 7-year-old daughter North, "among the Renaissance masterpieces," he shared with Florence's La Nazione newspaper.
 "It was our first honeymoon.
 It is one of the most beautiful cities in the world—for me the most beautiful in Europe."

 Offering sweeping views of the city below and hills in the distance, the 16th century Forte di Belvedere (its roughly $400,000 rental fee just a fraction of the estimated total $2.8 million budget) was a stunning spot for a ceremony.